 Accidents can happen anywhere, anytime, and for various reasons.
-But, imagine you’re driving down the highway and suddenly you have to slam brakes because there is a truck stopped on the highway.
+However, imagine you’re driving down the highway and suddenly you have to slam on the brakes because there is a truck stopped on the highway.
 The vehicle coming from behind slams into the back of your car, leaving you injured and with a badly damaged vehicle.

-If you have been in an accident involving a truck stalled or stopped on a St. Louis roadway, you may wonder whether the truck driver can be held liable for the accident or not, and who will pay for the damages.
-In this post, St. Louis truck accident lawyer will answer this question.
+If you have been in an accident involving a truck that stopped on a St. Louis roadway, you may wonder whether the truck driver can be held liable for the accident or not, and who will pay for the damages.
+In this post, this question will be answered by a St. Louis truck accident lawyer.

 Regulations governing trucks and truck accidents